Antigone of Epirus

-Antigone's father, Philip was the son of Amyntas by an unnamed mother.
+Antigone's father, Philip, was the son of Amyntas by a mother whose name is unknown.
 Based on Plutarch (Pyrrhus 4.4), her father was previously married and had children, including daughters.
 He served as a military officer in the service of the Macedonian King Alexander the Great and commanded one of the Phalanx divisions in Alexander's wars.

-Berenice's mother was the niece of the powerful regent Antipater and was related to members of the Argead dynasty.

 About 318 BC, Antigone's father died of natural causes.
 After Philip's death, Antigone's mother took her and her siblings to Egypt where they were a part of the entourage of her mother's cousin Eurydice.
 Eurydice was then the wife of Ptolemy I Soter, the first ruler and founder of the Ptolemaic dynasty.

 By 317 BC, Ptolemy I had fallen in love with Berenice and divorced Eurydice to marry her.
 Through her mother's marriage to Ptolemy I, Antigone was a stepdaughter to Ptolemy I and lived in her stepfather's court.
 Her mother bore Ptolemy I three children: two daughters, Arsinoe II, Philotera and the future Pharaoh Ptolemy II Philadelphus.

 In 300 BC or 299 BC, Pyrrhus of Epirus was sent as a hostage to Egypt by Demetrius I of Macedon as part of a short-lived rapprochement between Demetrius I and Ptolemy I. In 299 BC/298 BC, Ptolemy I arranged for Pyrrhus to marry Antigone.

 Pyrrhus obtained a fleet of ships and funding from Ptolemy I and set sail with Antigone for his kingdom in Epirus.
 Pyrrhus came into an agreement with his relative Neoptolemus II of Epirus, who had usurped the kingdom, to jointly rule Epirus.

 Antigone bore Pyrrhus two children: a daughter called Olympias and a son called Ptolemy.
 Antigone possibly died in childbirth, as she seems to have died the same year as her son was born.

 As a posthumous honour to his first wife, Pyrrhus founded a colony called Antigonia, which he named after her.